April 3, 2020

 The Nebraska Envirothon is a competition designed for high school students (9th-12th grades) to test their knowledge about the environment.
 Five-member teams compete on the regional level in seven areas of environmental studies: soil, aquatics, forestry, policy, wildlife, range, environmental policy, and current issues.
 For the state competition, an oral presentation, on a topic selected by the North American Envirothon Committee, is added to the testing stations.

 The Nebraska Association of Resources Districts (NARD) Foundation is the annual sponsor of the Nebraska Envirothon.
-The NARD Foundation gives $1,500 to 1st place winning team, $1,000 to 2nd place, and $500 to third-place team.
+The NARD Foundation gives $1,500 to 1st place winning team, $1,000 to 2nd place, and $500 to the third-place team.
 Each team must use the money to enhance their high school’s Envirothon and natural resources & agriculture programs.
 The winning team can also use it to help pay their way to the international competition.
 Each team member on the winning team is also awarded a $500 scholarship by the University of Nebraska-Lincoln to be used towards a major in the College of Agricultural Sciences & Natural Resources.

 Sponsors/supporters of the state Envirothon: Smithfield Foods – Omaha, Lincoln & Crete campuses, FYRA Engineering, Natural Resources Conservation Services, Midwest Laboratories, Nebraska Forest Service, Farm Credit Services of America, Platte River Recovery Implementation Program, HDR, Olsson Associates, Nebraska Game & Parks Commission, and University of Nebraska-Lincoln School of Natural Resources.